InvictusNavarchus/gemini-history-manager/scripts/README.md

 2. ✅ Release notes creation/editing
 3. ✅ Clean build for both browsers
 4. ✅ Package into zip files
-5. ✅ Record build for comparison
+5. ✅ Record build for comparison (creates build-1 for new version)
 6. ✅ Git commit and tag
 7. ✅ Push to remote
 8. ✅ Create GitHub release with assets